EbadShabbir/Machine_Learning_fundamentals/README.md

 ### 5. `calculate_scalar_multiplication(matrix, scalar)`

-Calculates the multiplication of a matrix by scalar using pure Python implementation.
+Calculates the multiplication of a matrix by a scalar using a pure Python implementation.

 **Algorithm:**
 1. **Flatten**: First flatten the matrix
-2. **Scalar Multiply**: Multiply each element with the scalar and append to new list
+2. **Scalar Multiply**: Multiply each element by the scalar and append to a new list
 3. **Unflatten**: Convert flattened result back to matrix structure

 **Parameters:**